ZGIS/malawi_atlas_public/docs/server.rst

 For storing spatial data it is necessary to also install `PostGIS <https://postgis.net>`_.
 The installation instructions can be found on the official `documentation <https://postgis.net/install/>`_.

-We used PostgrSQL version ``10.4`` and PostGIS version ``2.4.4``, however Malawi Altas should actually work well with the lastest versions of both.
+We used PostgrSQL version ``11`` and PostGIS version ``2.5``, however Malawi Atlas should actually work well with the lastest versions of both.

 In order to populate the database you need the database dump.
 Afterwards you can load the data into PostGIS using this command: